-- (A) Minimum qualifications.
-Qualification as a speech-language pathology services provider requires current, non-restrictive licensure as a speech-language pathologist, speech-language pathology assistant, or speech-language pathology clinical fellow, by the Oklahoma Board of Examiners for Speech-Language Pathology and Audiology, per OAC 317:30-5-675. - (B) Description of services.
-Service description.
-Speech therapy includes evaluation, treatment, and consultation in communication, and oral motor activities, and/oror feeding activities provided to eligible members.
-Services are intended to maximize the member's community living skills and may be provided in the community setting specified in the member's IP. - (i) The IP must includes a practitioner's prescription.
-For this Section's purposes of this Section, practitioners are defined as licensed medical and osteopathic physicians, physician assistants, and other licensed professionals with
+(A) Minimum qualifications.
+Qualification as a speech-language pathology services provider requires current, non-restrictive licensure as a speech-language pathologist, speech-language pathology assistant, or speech-language pathology clinical fellow, by the Oklahoma Board of Examiners for Speech-Language Pathology and Audiology, per OAC 317:30-5-675.

+(B) Service description.
+Speech therapy includes evaluation, treatment, and consultation in communication, oral motor activities, and/or feeding activities provided to eligible members.
+Services are intended to maximize the member's community living skills and may be provided in the community setting specified in the member's IP.

+(i) The IP includes a practitioner's prescription.
+For this Section's purposes, practitioners are defined as licensed medical and osteopathic physicians, physician assistants, and other licensed professionals with prescriptive authority to order speech or language services or both in accordance with rules and regulations covering the OHCA SoonerCare program.